Hip and Knee

 - Weeds out delays caused by patients for a true profile of health system performance.

-A provincial project initiated by the BJHSCN and managed by ABJHI has saved tens of thousands of bed-days in Alberta hospitals valued at $33 million in the three years since it was launched.
+A provincial project initiated by the BJH SCN and managed by ABJHI has saved tens of thousands of bed-days in Alberta hospitals valued at $52 million in the four years following its launch.

 The project is helping to speed up access to hip and knee replacements in Alberta by freeing up bed space for patients waiting to have surgery.

 A patient cannot have surgery if an acute-care hospital bed is not available.
 Research by ABJHI revealed that hip and knee patients were routinely staying in acute care beyond the four days specified in the province’s standardized care path.
 The most common reason: patients had not made arrangements for help with their recovery at home.
 Having support in place at home is a required step in Alberta’s standardized care path for hip and knee replacements.

 ABJHI and the BJHSCN responded with a strategy to create multidisciplinary frontline teams in hospitals whose members would commit to following the care path, including applying the four-day length of stay.
 There are 13 hospitals in Alberta where hip and knee replacements are performed.